acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 `/archive/orlando-the-asexual-manifesto`.
 When you add a new artifact, you will need to choose a URL slug for it.

-A URL slug should always be snake-case, and will generally follow the format `author-title`.
+A URL slug should always be kebab-case, and will generally follow the format `author-title`.
 If the author has a first and last name (i.e. isn't a handle or username), you can just use the last name.
 If the title of the work is long, you can use a shortened version of it.